mamelmahdy/fullstack-nanodegree-vm/README.md

 The project requires Bike and Bike Part database found in the project directory 'bike.db'.

-If you wish to start witih a new database.
+If you wish to start with a new database.
 Delete the database file 'bike.db' and use the database setup python file to make a new database file in the project directory.

 ```